NSS-Workshops/service-monarch/README.md

     pipenv shell
     ```
 4. Open the project with your code editor.
-5. Ensure Redis is installed.
+5. Ensure Valkey is installed.
 6. Run the service in the terminal
     ```sh
     cd monarch